EthicalSource/hippocratic-license/content/_index.md

 Introducing the Hippocratic License: an Ethical Source license that specifically prohibits the use of software to violate universal standards of human rights, and embodying the [Ethical Source Principles](https://ethicalsource.dev/principles).

 ## Hippocratic License 3.0
-You can view and download the core 3.0 version of the Hippocratic License here:

-- [PDF](/version/3/0/license.pdf)

 The core license provides protections for universally recognized human rights.
 We are also developing optional modules that focus on specific areas of concern, such as environmental justice or labor rights.
 These modules, powered by an interactive license builder, will empower adopters to customize the Hippocratic License to reflect the needs and challenges of their particular communities.

+You can view and download the core 3.0 version of the Hippocratic License here:

+- [PDF](/version/3/0/license.pdf)

+Development of the Hippocratic License 3.0 was led by Sameeul Haque, an IP and human rights attorney with OES partner [Corporate Accountability Lab (CAL)](https://corpaccountabilitylab.org/), in consultation with a special-purpose working group that included other ethical source license creators as well as open source maintainers.

 The HL3 license builder will be available for use in mid-October.